Sinofairy/MyYoloV8/docs/en/yolov5/tutorials/model_pruning_and_sparsity.md

 ---
 comments: true
-description: Learn how to prune YOLOv5 models for improved performance.
-Follow this step-by-step guide to optimize your YOLOv5 models effectively.
+description: Improve YOLOv5 model efficiency by pruning with Ultralytics.
+Understand the process, conduct tests and view the impact on accuracy and sparsity.
+Test-maintained API environments.
-keywords: YOLOv5 pruning, model pruning, YOLOv5 optimization, YOLOv5 guide, machine learning pruning
+keywords: YOLOv5, YOLO, Ultralytics, model pruning, PyTorch, machine learning, deep learning, computer vision, object detection
 ---

 📚 This guide explains how to apply **pruning** to YOLOv5 🚀 models.